qiyfoundation/Qiy-Scheme/Functional Specification.md

 1. [Definitions](#10-definitions)

 # 1 Introduction
-Qiy, or rather: the _Qiy Scheme_, puts people back in control of their _Personal Data_ while creating value for organizations that process it (_Relying Parties_).
+Qiy, or rather: the [Qiy Scheme](#qiy-scheme), puts people back in control of their [Personal Data](#personal-data) while creating value for organizations that process it ([Relying Parties](#relying-parties)).

 ## 1.1 Purpose

-The document is aimed at people who know that Qiy puts people back in control of their _Personal Data_, but who want or need to know the functional, technical, privacy, security, legal and/or compliancy aspects of Qiy.
+The document is aimed at people who know that Qiy puts people back in control of their [Personal Data](#personal-data), but who want or need to know the functional, technical, privacy, security, legal and/or compliancy aspects of Qiy.

 ## 1.2 Reader guidance